 Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

-However, before you start investing in Google Ads, you may wonder what a good starting budget is.
-Unfortunately, there’s no easy way to find out with no free apps or foolproof tutorials for budgeting.
-Hence, setting a Google Ads budget is equally challenging for both beginners and expert PPC marketers.
+However, before investing in Google Ads, you may wonder what a reasonable starting budget is.
+Unfortunately, there’s no easy way to find out without free apps or foolproof tutorials for budgeting.
+Hence, setting an initial Google Ads budget is equally challenging for both beginners and expert PPC marketers.

-So, to help you understand the wonders of a Google Ads monthly budget in digital marketing, we’ve curated this extensive guide.
-We’ll be exploring the average advertising cost, suitable Google Ads budget for different companies, helpful budgeting tools, and much more.
+So, to help you understand the wonders of a Google Ads monthly budget in digital marketing, we’ve curated this extensive guide on determining your Google Ads budget.
+We’ll explore the average advertising cost, reasonable Google Ads budgets for different companies, helpful budgeting tools, and much more.

 How Does Google Ads Work?

-Before we get into setting a Google Ads budget, it is essential to understand how this marketing tool works.
+Before we set your Google Ads budgets, it is essential to understand how this marketing tool works.

 According to the Ad Rank, the cost-per-click (CPC) and ad placement are determined.
 Note that Ad Rank is based on the quality score (QS) and the maximum bid for the keyword.
-Additionally, the quality score depends upon the relevance of the keyword to the search term, the landing page, and the CTR.
+Additionally, quality scores depend upon the relevance of the keyword to the search term, the landing page, and the CTR.